-Sabotage: Acting to prevent others from completing their work.

-- Destruction, Theft, Obstruction, Interference: Seeking to gain unfair academic advantage by destroying, damaging, or stealing equipment or products of any academic exercise; or obstructing or interfering with an instructor's materials or another student's academic work. - Excessive signing in without physically attending or signing in and leaving (without permission) before completion of class, and/or class activities required may result in course failure. - Distributing exams or accepting exams from others.
+- Sabotage: Acting to prevent others from completing their work. - Destruction, Theft, Obstruction, Interference: Seeking to gain unfair academic advantage by destroying, damaging, or stealing equipment or products of any academic exercise; or obstructing or interfering with an instructor's materials or another student's academic work. - Excessive signing in without physically attending or signing in and leaving (without permission) before completion of class, and/or class activities required may result in course failure.